NVentimiglia/DotNetCoreUnity3d/README.md

  - Infrastructure includes utilities and componenets
  - Modules includes services, controllers, and domain logic

-## 2) Entity Framework
+## Entity Framework
 Entity framework is an Database Object Relationship Manager.
-Simply put, it is a strongly typed api for manipulating persistent data.
+Simply put, it is a strongly typed api for manipulating and persistent data.
 With EF you have a DataContext (the database object and unit of work), DBSets or lists of tables in the database, and entities or classes which have properties which map to the columns of your tables.
 Everything in EF is code first, so, you write a C# file, close your eyes and you have a database.
-There are many other features such as navigational properties (table joins) and providers for other database types such as postgre.
+There are many other features such as navigational properties (table joins) and providers for other database types such as postgres.

-### Import Entity Framework Using Nuget

 We will use something called Nuget to import dependencies.